oracle/graal/docs/tools/insight/Insight-Manual.md

 puts 'Hello from GraalVM Ruby!'
 ```

-Note: Make sure the Ruby support is added to GraalVM with `gu install ruby`.
+Note: Make sure the Ruby support is enabled.
+See [Polyglot Programming guide](../../reference-manual/polyglot-programming.md).

 Apply the JavaScript instrument to the Ruby program.
 Here is what you should see: